Boulder Criminal Defense Attorney

 - Drug charges: Colorado authorities take drug charges very seriously.
-Whether you are charged with misdemeanor possession or a felony charge like distribution, we can protect you.
+Whether you are charged with misdemeanor possession or a felony charge like distribution, our Boulder drug defense attorneys can protect you.

 - Post-conviction proceedings: If you have been convicted of a crime and need representation for an appeal, or need information and assistance regarding file sealing or expungement, we can help.
 If you are facing probation violation proceedings, we can help with that, too.

 Criminal charges and convictions can have a dramatic impact on professional licensure, immigration status, driving privileges, parental rights, and professional and educational opportunities.
 They can reduce your ability to lead a productive and dignified life.
 We will work with you to help minimize or eliminate the consequences of criminal charges.

 A Wrongful Arrest in Colorado Can Significantly Impact Your Life

 An arrest and being charged for a felony crime can be detrimental to your life.
 For example: